lonekorean/wordpress-export-to-markdown/README.md

 ### Save images attached to posts?

-- Argument: `--save-attached-images`
-- Type: `boolean`
-- Default: `true`
+**Command line:** `--save-attached-images=true`

 Whether or not to download and save images attached to posts.
-Generally speaking, these are images that were uploaded by using **Add Media** or **Set Featured Image** when editing a post in WordPress.
+Generally speaking, these are images that were uploaded by using **Add Media** or **Set Featured Image** in WordPress.
 Images are saved into `/images`.

 ### Save images scraped from post body content?

-- Argument: `--save-scraped-images`
-- Type: `boolean`
-- Default: `true`
+**Command line:** `--save-scraped-images=true`

 Whether or not to download and save images scraped from `<img>` tags in post body content.
 Images are saved into `/images`.
 The `<img>` tags are updated to point to where the images are saved.

 ### Include custom post types and pages?

-- Argument: `--include-other-types`
-- Type: `boolean`
-- Default: `false`
+**Command line:** `--include-other-types=false`

 Some WordPress sites make use of a `"page"` post type and/or custom post types.
-Set this to `true` to include these post types in the results.
+Set this to `true` to include these post types in the output.
 Posts will be organized into post type folders.

+### Use wizard?

+**Command line:** `--wizard=true`

+Enable to have the script prompt you for each option.
+Disable to skip the wizard and use default values for any options not specified via the command line.

 ## Advanced Settings